Microsoft/azure-docs.nl-nl/articles/defender-for-iot/references-work-with-defender-for-iot-cli-commands.md

 >`Would you like to supply devices and subnet masks you wish to include in the capture filter?
 [Y/N]:`

-Selecteer `Y` deze optie om een nano bestand te openen waarmee u apparaten, kanalen, poorten en subsets kunt toevoegen, afhankelijk van de volgende syntaxis:
+Selecteer `Y` deze optie om een nano bestand te openen waar u een apparaat, kanaal, poort en subset kunt toevoegen volgens de volgende syntaxis:

 | Kenmerk | Beschrijving |
 |--|--|